epw/consensus/consensus_voices.md

 ### Anchors and Inspirations

 Mages, just like anyone, are tied to people and things around them.
 Some of the most significant ties are to Anchors, the answers to the question “Why did you stay?”.
 These nonmagical people, places, and things hold a Mage back from their full potential, but also keep them from becoming lost.
 They require upkeep, since people have needs, apartments need rent, and traditions must be followed.
-If not seen to often enough, they will stop anchoring the Mage, leaving them that much closer to true power, or to disconnecting entirely from the world.
+If not seen to often enough, they will stop anchoring the Mage, leaving them that much closer to true power, and to disconnecting entirely from the world.
 It is also possible to lose an Anchor in one searing moment, when it becomes clear they didn’t matter to you like you thought they did (or they die, are broken, or lost).

 Inspirations are the people, and occasionally magical beings, who further enlighten a Mage and help them see what might be possible.
 They act as counterbalances to the restraint from Anchors.
 An Inspiration doesn’t tend to actively inspire for long, but they are easy to reconnect with, which can be very rewarding.

+\end{Narrator}

+\begin{MC}

+You'll be framing a lot of scenes around these two types of characters, which means you'll be spending a lot of time portraying these characters.
+Make sure to ask probing and pointed questions so that you and the player who's Mage they're connected to are on the same page about who they are and what kind of relationship they have.

 See the {{linkAnchors and Inspirations chapter}} for more.

+\end{MC}

 ## Gear and Accoutrements

+\begin{Player}

-A Mage is hopefully capable enough when armed only with their mind, but often will have a variety of supplements to draw on.
-They tend to have a few pieces of noteworthy gear that usually travels with them.
-In addition, they may have access to a special magical place, or a band of other Mages to work with, or a group of students who seek to learn their wisdom.
-For more on these things, see the {{linkGear and Accoutrements chapter}}.
+Your Mage is hopefully capable enough when armed only with their mind, but they will have a variaty of supplements to draw on.
+They may have a few pieces of noteworthy gear, access to a special magical place, or a band of other Mages to work with.
+Some Mages even have a group of students who seek to learn their wisdom.
+You'll learn more about which of these things your mage has access to during the first session, and you can read more about them in the {{linkGear and Accoutrements chapter}}

+\end{Player}

+\begin{MC}

+A Mage is certainly capable enough when armed only with their mind, and beyond that your fellow players' Mages will have a variaty of other tricks, tools, and resources.
+Make sure to make note of promenent gear, locations, and especially people that are in their rules during the first session.
+You can see more in the {{linkGear and Accoutrements chapter}}.

+\end{MC}

 ## Status Tracks

 Consensus measures progress over time for a number of elements of the game, from health to a sinister plot.
-This is usually done with a Status Track, which is based on the Code system used in medical transport.
+This is usually done with a Status Track, which is based on the Code system used in some medical transports.
 Status Tracks start with no Codes marked off, then have Code 50 marked off, Code 40, and so on, down to Code 10 and then Code N, the “newsworthy event.”
 What this means will depend on what the Status Track is tied to, but Code N is always irrevocable, representing a fundamental change.
 When a Status Track’s Code 30 is marked off, it starts to “slip”, advancing towards Code N much more quickly.
 Problems that aren’t addressed early on can become much more difficult to head off.

 For more on Status Tracks, see the {{linkStatus Tracks chapter}}.